UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 This infographic guides homeowners on choosing between a solar PPA, buying a system, or avoiding long contracts based on their future plans.

-A Power Purchase Agreement is a powerful tool for homeowners who want to support renewable energy and lower their bills without the burden of ownership or maintenance.
-It removes the barrier of high upfront costs, making solar accessible to a wider audience.
-Even if you’re mostly focused on monthly bills, PPAs can be an environmentally mindful choice because they help add more renewable energy to the grid without requiring you to own the equipment.
+A Power Purchase Agreement is a highly capable tool for homeowners who desperately want to support renewable energy and lower their monthly bills without taking on the stressful burden of ownership or maintenance.
+By entirely removing the massive barrier of high upfront capital costs, PPAs effectively democratize green energy, making solar power accessible to a much wider audience across the country.
+Even if your primary focus is strictly on reducing monthly operational costs, opting into a PPA remains a deeply environmentally mindful choice because it helps add more renewable energy directly to the municipal grid.

-Here is a quick way to think about it:
+Here is a practical way to contextualize your decision:

-• If you plan to move within five years, a long-term PPA may not be the best fit unless you’re confident a future buyer will accept the contract.
+• If you actively plan to move within the next five years, entering into a new, long-term PPA may not be the smartest financial fit unless you are extremely confident a future buyer in your specific housing market will readily accept the contract transfer.

-• If you want solar with no large upfront payment and expect to stay put, a PPA or lease can be a good bridge to clean energy.
+• If you desperately want solar with zero large upfront payments, lack the tax liability to benefit from the ITC, and expect to stay put in your home for decades, a PPA provides a fantastic, low-stress bridge to clean energy.

 What happens to the solar PPA if I sell my house?

-You typically have two options: transfer the agreement to the new homeowner (subject to credit approval) or buy out the remainder of the contract yourself so the system is included with the home sale free and clear.
+You typically have three main options: transfer the long-term agreement to the new homeowner (subject to credit approval), prepay the remaining estimated power generation, or buy out the remainder of the contract yourself so the physical system is included with the home sale free and clear.

 Is a solar PPA better than a solar lease?

-It depends on your preference.
-A PPA charges you for the power produced (variable cost), while a lease charges a flat monthly fee for the equipment (fixed cost).
-If you want to pay only for the energy you actually use, a PPA is often the preferred choice.
+It heavily depends on your personal preference for variable versus fixed expenses.
+A PPA charges you strictly for the power actively produced (a variable cost based on seasonal sunlight), while a lease charges a flat monthly rental fee for the equipment (a fixed cost).
+If you want to pay only for the exact energy you use, a PPA is often the preferred choice.

 Can I get the solar tax credit with a PPA?

-No. Under a Power Purchase Agreement, the solar developer owns the system, so they are the entity entitled to claim the Federal Solar Investment Tax Credit (ITC) and other local incentives.
+No. Under a Power Purchase Agreement, the third-party solar developer legally owns the system, meaning they are the only entity entitled to claim the lucrative Federal Solar Investment Tax Credit (ITC) and any related local financial incentives.

 Do I still pay my utility company if I have a PPA?

-Yes.
-Most solar systems are grid-tied, meaning you will still receive a bill from your utility company for any electricity you use when your panels aren’t producing (like at night) and for the standard grid connection fees.
+Yes, you will.
+Most residential solar systems are grid-tied, meaning you will still receive a smaller, secondary bill from your local utility company for any supplemental electricity you use when your panels aren’t actively producing (like at night) and for the standard mandatory grid connection fees.

 Are solar PPAs available in every state?

-No. Solar PPAs are only available in states where third-party energy sales are legal.
-Some states restrict or ban third-party energy sales, while others actively support them.
-Check your state’s rules or ask a local solar provider to see if they are an option in your area.
+No. Solar PPAs are currently only available in states where third-party energy sales are legally permitted.
+Some states strictly restrict or entirely ban third-party energy sales, while others actively promote them.
+Check your individual state’s regulations or ask a local solar provider to see if they are a viable option in your specific area.

 About the Author